 You'll also have to consider the compatibility with your shower's setup.
 Depending on what end of the bath your shower is fitted, a bath screen can be fitted left or right-handed.
 Some panels are reversible.
 Where the panel can be rotated to fit on either side.
 However, this is not universal and you should always check before purchasing.

 The last factor worth delving into is the glass used in the screen.
 Each manufacturer and/or range will use different thickness, shapes and treatments of glass.
 Shapes usually come in the options of square or rounded.
 While thicknesses and treatments are usually a lot more diverse.
+You'll find that if your choosing an Ideal Standard bath screen or Burlington model they will all be a little different.

 Glass thickness determines a screen's strength.
 And even though most screens use shatter-proof safety glass.
 This thickness can dictate how tough it is and how ready it is to put up with the knocks and bumps of a busy bathroom.
 For this, the thickest 10mm glass provides excellent rigidity and longevity.
 But with strength comes weight.
 Making movement more cumbersome if you have a moving panel.
 So, if you intend to use this panel in a home with less traffic or an occupant who is less physically able.
 Lighter weight 6mm or even 4mm glass offers easier motion.